ericz99/custom-forum/README.md

 # Custom Forum

-Custom forum just like reddit, allow user to create a topic, and make a post about that specific topic!
+Custom forum just like reddit, allow user to create a topic, and make a post about that specific topic!.

-# Some Issues / UI
+## Plans

-- Settings page is not responsive + only change password button is functional but does not do anything after so please avoid clicking it.
+- I am planning to update codebase with bunch of new technology that I had learned over these past weeks, including server side rendering (nextjs) + graphql as a replacement for my backend api.
+I am hoping that this will actually improve web performance and also bunch of addition features will be added as well in the next update!

 # TODO